-[ The Ogallala aquifer and many others are depleting rapidly.
-Most wont’ be recharged until after the next ice age.
+Preface.
+The Ogallala and many other aquifers are depleting rapidly and growing more toxic from pesticides, feedlot waste, intruding salts, and other pollution.
+Most won’t be recharged until after the next ice age.

-The Ogallala is one of Earth’s largest aquifers, the water used in the 10 great Plains states that provides a third of all groundwater used to irrigate to grow a fifth of our food and 40% of the grain for grain-fed beef .
+The Ogallala is one of Earth’s largest aquifers.
+This water is used in ten great Plains states and provides a third of all groundwater used in irrigation, and produces a fifth of our food and 40% of the grain fed to cattle.
 Over the last century, however, we’ve pumped out two-thirds of the total water, enough to fill Lake Erie.
-Many geologists expect most of the Ogallala to run out of water in 25 to 30 years, and perhaps run out of “usable” water as soon as 2020.
+Many geologists expect most of the Ogallala to run out of water in 25 to 30 years, and perhaps run out of “usable” water as soon as 2020 in some places.
 The fossil water in the Ogallala is not renewable.
-Over the years, water levels have fallen by more than one hundred feet in parts of four states.
+Over the years, water levels have fallen by more than 100 feet in parts of four states.
 The “tragedy of the commons” is writ large over the Ogallala.
 Like climate disruption, aquifer depletion is the type of problem that human minds aren’t well designed to handle: The problem spans generations, conditions are only gradually worsening, and most people find it in their short-term interest to behave in ways that benefit them but harm future generations.
 Underground water ignores property lines, so there’s no way to conserve the water under your land unless all your neighbors do the same.
 Therefore, it seems logical to pump out as much water as hard and fast as you can, because otherwise your neighbors will pump it out (Hayes 2015).

 Cows are polluting the Ogallala (and other aquifers).
 The aquifer’s water was once of such fine quality that you could drink it unfiltered and untreated.
 Now, however, the EPA says that pesticides, fertilizers, feedlot wastes, trace metals, and volatile organic compounds have contaminated much of it (Hayes 2015).